ZakariasLaws/TensorFlow-Java-Build-Odroid-N2/README.md

 nohup bazel build --host_javabase=@local_jdk//:jdk --local_resources 2048,.5,1.0 --config opt //tensorflow/java:tensorflow //tensorflow/java:libtensorflow_jni &
 ```

-Watch the progress when running in the background:
+Watch the progress when running in the background, there should be about `[... / 5,214] actions` in total:
 ```bash
 watch tail nohup.out
 ```

-After it all finishes you will see something like this:
+When it is done you will see similar output to this:
 ```bash
 TODO
 ```